rust-lang/book/second-edition/src/ch10-02-traits.md

 type that implements `Summary` and `Display`.

 However, there are downsides to using too many trait bounds.
-Each generic has its own trait bounds; so functions with multiple generic type parameters can have lots of trait bound information between a function’s name and its parameter list, making the function signature hard to read.
+Each generic has its own trait bounds, so functions with multiple generic type parameters can have lots of trait bound information between a function’s name and its parameter list, making the function signature hard to read.
 For this reason, Rust has alternate syntax for specifying trait bounds inside a `where` clause